atomsoftwarestudios/AjsDoc/README.md

 # Usage

 ```
-Please note the implementation of templates for all data types is not currently complete
+Please note the implementation of template(s) for all types is not currently complete.
-and probably  will never be as the primary purpose is to document the Ajs and currently
-only the statements used there are in development and testing.
 Feel free to contibute.
 ```

 The JSON data grabbed from the TypeDoc must be provided.
 The JSDoc code documentation can contain HTML tags to format the output as desired.